shedwyn/bias-tracker/general_notes/Proposal_formal.md

 organizational setting a sense of control.
 How?

 * The user is able to record all incidents that appear as if they *could* be unconscious (or conscious) gender bias.
-She can then see statistics regarding incidence (positive or negative) of occurance (of those she recorded) by iSubject, by location, or just overall.
+She can then see statistics regarding incidence (positive(inclusion) or negative(exclusion)) of occurance (of those she recorded) by iSubject, by location, or just overall.
 Later analysis with a cooler head enables her to see the incident for what it really was (bias or not) and where she could have taken action that might have changed the end result of the incident
     * see also "Touchy-Feely Psychological Crap" section at bottom

 ## Specific Functionality